-Romania mining: Euro Sun Mining gets new license to prospect gold mine7.
-November 2016. / Mining
+Romania mining: Euro Sun Mining gets new license to prospect gold mine, Mining

 Romania’s National Agency for Mineral Resources (ANRM) has granted a new license to the Canadian firm Euro Sun Mining, the former Carpathian Gold, to prospect the gold perimeter Stanija, in Hunedoara county.